 A replicate model of the Uplift U® program designed for families with children under 18 and single women.

-- Funding for these services are on a first-come first-serve basis and is limited on staff availability.
+- Funding for these services are on a first-come-first-serve basis and is limited on staff and funding availability.
 This is a one-time service.

 Our emergency hurricane relief services help families navigate the crisis following a storm.

 - Basic relief supplies (non-perishable food boxes, bottled water, hygiene items, hot meals, batteries, etc.)

 - Short-term needs (temporary shelter, motel vouchers, housing, resources, referrals, and information)

 - Long-term needs (housing, help with information and resources, counseling and case management)